spxuw/DKI/README.md

 | species 5 | 0.0000000 | 0.0000000 | 0.000000  | 0.4444696  | 0.00000000 | 0.00000000 | 0.00000000 | 0.0000000 | 0.0000000 | 0.0000000  | 0.00000000 | 0.1946942 |
 | species 6 | 0.1684826 | 0.1712168 | 0.787059  | 0.5555304  | 0.07541692 | 0.07541692 | 0.07541692 | 0.0754169 | 0.0000000 | 0.0000000  | 0.00000000 | 0.0000000 |

-## Step 2: Compute the keystoneness.
+## Step 2: Compute the keystoneness
 Run R code Keystoneness_computing.R to compute the keystonenss of each present in each sample.
 The output file:

 | keystoneness | sample | species |